oLIMpus: An Effective Model for Line Intensity Mapping Auto- and Cross- Power Spectra in Cosmic Dawn and Reionization: Introduction

 In parallel, 21-cm cosmology~\cite{Pritchard:2011xb,Barkana:2000fd,Furlanetto:2006jb} is advancing rapidly, particularly thanks to the precursors of the Square Kilometer Array Observatory (SKAO,~\cite{Braun:2015zta,Braun:2019gdo}).
 Interferometers such as the Hydrogen Epoch of Reionization Array (HERA~\cite{DeBoer:2016tnn}) and the Low-Frequency Array (LOFAR~\cite{LOFAR:2013jil}) are targeting the 21-cm power spectrum during the EoR and cosmic dawn.
 At these early times, the 21-cm signal is sourced in the intergalactic medium (IGM), and its evolution is driven by the radiation from the first galaxies, depending on the way it heats the gas and its efficiency in ionizing the IGM~\cite{Furlanetto:2004nh,Morales:2009gs}.
-Upper limits on the 21-cm power spectrum have already been established by HERA~\cite{HERA:2021bsv,HERA:2021noe,Lazare:2023jkg} and LOFAR~\cite{Ceccotti:2025bcd,Ghara:2025xzu}, with more stringent constraints expected in the near future.
+Upper limits on the 21-cm power spectrum have already been established by HERA~\cite{HERA:2021bsv,HERA:2021noe,Lazare:2023jkg} and LOFAR~\cite{Ceccotti:2025bcd,Ghara:2025xzu}, {as well as by other interferometers, i.e.,~the Murchison Widefield Array (MWA}~\cite{EwallWice_2016,Yoshiura_2021}{), the Owens Valley Long Wavelength Array (LWA}~\cite{Eastwood:2019rwh,Garsden_2021}{), and the New Extension in Nan\c{c}ay Upgrading LOFAR (NenuFAR,}~\cite{Munshi:2023buw,Munshi:2025hgk}{)}.
+More stringent constraints are expected in the near future.

 In this context, combining multiple spectral lines offers a powerful strategy to extract robust information.
 This multi-tracer approach is emerging as a promising avenue to leveraging the full potential of the rapidly growing LIM observational landscape,~see e.g.,~Refs.~\cite{Serra:2016jzs,Kannan:2021ucy,Moriwaki:2019dbg,Moriwaki:2024kvp,Mas-Ribas:2022jok,Sun:2022ucx,Sun:2024vhy,Padmanabhan:2021tjr,Chang:2019xgc,Fronenberg_2024}.